 Denis Buckley was born in Ireland, studied at Limerick School of Art and moved to London in 1985.
 He spent 10 years with UK performance collective The People Show, before focusing on his solo practice.

-He has published essays, written articles, held discussions, curated events & festivals, open clubs and agitated at public level.
+He has published essays, written articles, held discussions, curated events & festivals, opened clubs and agitated at public level.
 He has won awards, film competitions, received commissions and funding internationally.
 He has taken performance around the world and held group and solo shows in both the UK and Ireland.